Eating Right for Better Kidney Health

 Many packaged foods contain added phosphorus (look for the letters “PHOS” on ingredient labels) while salt substitutes can be very high in potassium.
 Always read ingredient labels to know what it is you’re eating and talk to your doctor about proper diet and nutrition.

-Exercising with Lupus
+Exercising with Lupus Nephritis

 Exercise has many physical and emotional benefits.
-Not only may it strengthen parts of the body lupus affects, it may help make muscles less stiff, reduce the risk of heart disease, control weight gain, and improve wellbeing.
+Not only can it strengthen parts of the body lupus affects, but it may also help make muscles less stiff, reduce the risk of heart disease, control weight gain, and improve wellbeing.
 Low-impact activities such as walking, swimming, low-impact aerobics, certain types of yoga, and using an elliptical exercise machine can strengthen your bones and tone your muscles without aggravating inflamed joints.
 Exercising with a friend can give you moral support and help you stick to a routine.

 Always talk with your physician before you start or make any changes to your exercise plan.